ELECTAPE-CASS/vim-dvorak/README.markdown

 Issues
 ------

+//Todo: check issues

 ### [tpope/vim-fugitive](https://github.com/tpope/vim-fugitive) keymap collision

     " Fix for colemak.vim keymap collision. tpope/vim-fugitive's maps y<C-G>
-    " and colemak.vim maps 'y' to 'w' (word).
+    " and dvorak.vim maps 'y' to 'w' (word).
 In combination this stalls 'y' " because Vim must wait to see if the user wants to press <C-G> as well. augroup RemoveFugitiveMappingForColemak
         autocmd!